buddhatimbo-lang/week-3/README.md

-This is abasic python script designed to demostrate user input handling and string concatenation.
+This is a basic python script designed to demostrate user input handling and string concatenation.